 This fact sheet aims to let you know the side effects most commonly seen following the administration of your treatment.
 Please note that when you take any medication, there is a possibility that it causes rare side effects and it is difficult to predict which patients will be affected.

 General Information for Patients

+Protocol: Cisplatin-Vinblastine

-Protocol : Cisplatine - Vinblastine (Dillman) (With sequential radiotherapy)
+(With concomitant radiotherapy)

 Date: September 2003 Revision: November 2015